 It began in the Age of Steam—a 19th century success story that resonates in the 21st century.

-George Westinghouse, a spunky teenager with a head full of ideas, seized opportunity after opportunity to make technology better, faster, more efficient.
+George Westinghouse, a spunky teenager with a head full of ideas, seized opportunity after opportunity to make technology better, faster and more efficient.
 In the process, he helped improve the way people live.
 He started a company, then another, then dozens of them.
 His ventures survived him and continued to evolve through decade after turbulent decade into forms he couldn't have predicted, but would no doubt have understood.

-Westinghouse supplied the world’s first commercial pressurized water reactor (PWR) in 1957 in Shippingport, Pennsylvania (USA).
-Today, there are more than 430 nuclear power reactors in operation worldwide, with a net installed capacity of 370,543 MWe.
-Westinghouse technology is the basis for approximately one-half of these reactors, giving Westinghouse the world’s largest installed base of operating plants.
+Westinghouse supplied the world’s first commercial pressurized water reactor (PWR) in 1957 in Shippingport, Pa.
+Today, there are more than 430 nuclear power eactors in operation worldwide, with a net installed capacity of 370,543 MWe.
+Westinghouse technology is the basis for approximately half of these reactors, giving Westinghouse the world’s largest installed base of operating plants.

 Master workman.
 Founder.
 Inventor.
 Organizer.

 More than any other man, George Westinghouse was responsible for the introduction and development of alternating current for light and power.
 With the desire to turn ideas into enterprises, he founded Westinghouse Electric and 59 other companies, eventually receiving more than 360 patents for his work.